[Toy Review] Lovense Osci 3

 [Toy Review] Lovense Nora

-Lovense have long been one of the biggest players in the realm of app controlled sex toys, from the famous Lush to the excellent Ferri and Domi products.
-This week, they have kindly sent me another product to enable me to bring you this Lovense Nora review.
+Lovense have long been one of the biggest players in the realm of app controlled sex toys, from the various iterations of the famous Lush to the excellent Ferri and Domi products.
+This week, they have kindly sent me the Lovense Nora to review.
 The Nora is one of Lovense’s two rabbit vibrators, along with the Osci.

 What is the Lovense Nora?